 The policy of the state encourages drug-free workplace.
-Hence, employees who sell, possess, or use controlled substances while at workplace are definitely subject to civil and disciplinary penalties.
-The state likewise encourages drug-free workplaces; hence, employers may conduct drug tests in accordance to the following statutory requirements:
+Hence, employees who sell, possess or use controlled substances while at the workplace are definitely subject to civil and disciplinary penalties.
+The state likewise encourages drug-free workplaces; hence, employers may conduct drug tests in accordance with the following statutory requirements:

 - If there is a reasonable suspicion that an employee is not able to perform his/her job because of drug use, employers can conduct random drug testing on the employee.

 - If there is an accident that causes damage, injury, and death in the workplace, employers are permitted to conduct drug tests.

 - Employers, however, should publish their anti-drug policy statement and provide their employees with a copy of their drug-testing policy.

 - Employers likewise should continue to encourage a drug-free workplace by instituting drug-free awareness programs within the workplace.

 - Employers should shoulder the costs of drug testing.